saint11/DeadWeight/source/blacksalt.md

 - **Explode corpse**: Explode any corpse that the [dead vigil]{.tip} hasn't set upon yet.
 Causes 2 wound to everyone **close**, which can be reduced by armor and resistances.
 Also works on undead under the **Command undead** spell.
 - **Phobia**: The target **nearby** creature gets terrified of a chosen person or object for 1d6 turns.
 - **Black night**: Absolute darkness covers a **nearby** area; anything **close** to that area is engulfed in it and can't see.
 The wizard can see normally through the darkness.
 - **Nightmare:** A target **nearby** creature immediately falls into a restless sleep, having horrible nightmares.
 The creature will wake up normally if disturbed.
+Only works on creatures that can sleep.
+The creature can be woken up normaly.
 - **Bonedance**: Bends the bones of a **nearby** creature in an unnatural way for the duration of the combat.
 All tests made against that creature are made with **advantage**.
 Halves that creature move speed.

+#### Equipment
+Sacrificial dagger (STR 1B+1), chalk, poisonous vials, inscribed skull (grimoire and conductor), cloak with mask, 2d6 silver coins.

 <pagebreak>